microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraUser.md

 ## Description

-the New-EntraUser cmdlet creates a user in Microsoft Entra ID.
+The New-EntraUser cmdlet creates a user in Microsoft Entra ID.

 ## Examples